childtheme/codesupple/README.md

 Hello and welcome to my CodeSupply plugins page!

-Currently, you can find the Customizer Import for Maag and Newsreader WordPress themes https://github.com/childtheme/codesupple/tree/customizer-importer-maag https://github.com/childtheme/codesupple/tree/customizer-importer-newsreader
+Currently, you can find the Customizer Import for Maag and Newsreader WordPress themes

+https://github.com/childtheme/codesupple/tree/customizer-importer-maag
+https://github.com/childtheme/codesupple/tree/customizer-importer-newsreader

-and Free Elementor Footer plugins here, which fully compatible and designed to work seamlessly with the Maag and Newsreader WordPress themes. https://github.com/childtheme/codesupple/blob/custom-footer-elementor-free/
+and Free Elementor Footer plugins here, which fully compatible and designed to work seamlessly with the Maag and Newsreader WordPress themes:

+https://github.com/childtheme/codesupple/blob/custom-footer-elementor-free/

 Custom Footer for Elementor (Free Version).